 4) Don’t confuse depth of spiritual formation with complexity.

 In my earlier years I have been included among those who designed and produced a process of spiritual formation (discipleship), that was more complex than plans to launch a space shuttle for weeks of orbit.
 It took me some time to learn that complexity didn’t equate to depth.

 In fact, it is the opposite.
 Like preaching shorter is more difficult than preaching longer, a simple (not simplistic) process requires massive thought, experimenting and continual innovation.
 The best processes are seamless and easily communicated.
 They don’t need a chart.
 At 12Stone, we focus on two things, small group life and serving.
 That’s it.
 Is there more to spiritual formation than that?
 Of course!
 But we build all these things into those two large components of Christian community.

-In addition, we employ a short front-end process that includes: 1st time Guests / Discover 12Stone / Salvation / and Baptism.
-The list is not long and we make it easy for people to find their way.
-More importantly, the leaders know how to point the way, take a hand, and lead.
+In addition, we employ a short front-end process that focuses on serving guests well and inviting them to what we call our “How To Experience.”
+It’s an on-campus, three-session, round-table conversation designed for anyone who is looking to connect with God, grow spiritually and live with purpose.
+We try to make it easy for people to find their way.
+More importantly, the leaders know how to point the way, take a hand and lead.

 5) Maturity is difficult to measure.

 We never want to stray from biblical standards, but be cautious of long lists.
 Well intended commitment to scripture can quickly turn into a pharisaic list of to-dos, then maturity can become works oriented.
 If you want a list, I recommend that you go with something as simple as prayer and evangelism for evidence of maturity, or perhaps the fruit of the Spirit (Galatians 5).